 Our External Lottery Manager operates from secure premises, with fire safes in situ, and with contractors such as G4S.

 Our External Lottery Manager processes all entries and handles all monies received for a lottery, all monies are paid directly in to Coeliac UK’s bank account, and banking reports are issued by our External Lottery Manager on a weekly basis.

 Coeliac UK will require suppliers and contractors to ensure that all staff and contractors who are likely to be engaged with Coeliac UK to obtain relevant references.

 Coeliac UK will monitor their staff and self-employed agents on an ongoing basis, particularly regarding their direct or indirect association with potential criminal activities.

-Coeliac UK will only use gambling software (a Random Number Generator (RNG)) produced by CFP Lottery and Raffles Ltd who have been licensed by the Gambling Commission to manufacture, supply, install or adapt gambling software to promote a lottery/ raffle.
+Coeliac UK only uses gambling software (a Random Number Generator (RNG)) produced by CFP Lottery and Raffles Ltd which has been approved by the Gambling Commission.

 Coeliac UK will ensure that it reports any actual or suspected criminal activities to the police.

 Coeliac UK will expect that any suppliers or consultants who are associated with their lottery/ raffle will report any potential and actual criminal activities to Coeliac UK as soon as possible